SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 S

 Some user's disregarded the directions and clicked on ponds outside of the bounding box.
-These clicks were thrown out before performing any analysis away.
+These clicks were thrown away before performing any analysis.
 Any pond (fracking or otherwise) within the bounding box that was not clicked on at least was once was considered omitted.
 The operator created a new Shapefile containing one point per missed pond.